motorcycle 101 guides

 You will fail the road skills portion of the Massachusetts motorcycle license test if you exhibit any of the following behavior:

-• You were at fault in an accident with another motor vehicle, pedestrian, or object
+• You caused an accident with another motor vehicle, pedestrian, or object

 • You were riding in an unsafe or reckless manner